bilawal-dev/Peerpulse/README.md

 ## 🎯 Overview

-**Elevu** is a modern, full-featured performance review management system designed to streamline the employee evaluation process.
+**Peerpulse** is a modern, full-featured performance review management system designed to streamline the employee evaluation process.
 It provides comprehensive tools for administrators to manage review cycles, employees to complete evaluations, and managers to track team performance.

 ### ✨ Key Highlights